180D-FW-2021/Team5/README.md

 The game features a hardware, remote-controlled car, gesture recognition steering, speech recognition game controls, and an overhead camera that uses computer vision to track the game.
 A central laptop orchestrates the entire game, seamlessly blending the disjoint modules together.

 ## Setup
-The game is has 3 computers which all require different software running on them: the RPi with the IMU, the RPi on the car, and the controlling laptop.
+The game has 3 computers which all require different software running on them: the RPi with the IMU, the RPi on the car, and the controlling laptop.
 In total, you will need the following:

 * Laptop (1)
 * External webcam or smartphone (1)